Qwacktuz/Qwacktuz/README.md

 - 👋 Hi, I’m @Qwacktuz
-- 👀 I’m interested in computers, philosophy and psychology
-- 🌱 I’m currently learning probably nothing
-- 💞️ I’m looking to collaborate on something instructive
-- 📫 How to reach me:

 <!---
 Qwacktuz/Qwacktuz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.